 As a female solo traveler in Turkey, you’ll probably grab more attention.
 You’ll find that Turks are very welcoming in general, and they love to be hospitable to their guests.
 While people in villages and towards the east are curious and want to know more about you, you should never accept too much hospitality.

-Don’t go into someone’s house you don’t know.
-Don’t accept a lift from a stranger.
-These are all common sense things regarding solo female travel in Turkey, but when you’re carried away with the novelty of a situation, it’s easy to forget them.
+Don’t go into someone’s house you don’t know, and don’t accept a lift from a stranger.
+These are all common sense rules regarding solo female travel in Turkey, but when you’re carried away with the novelty of a situation, it’s easy to forget them.

 Sometimes, you’ll notice protests or large gatherings for a cause.
-You might want to find out what the protest is about, but it’s not a safe situation.
+You might want to find out what the protest is about, but it’s not safe.
 It’s best to stay away and go elsewhere.

 This will likely be the case in Taksim Square, Istanbul, a popular protest area.
 Remember, you’re seeing and enjoying the country, so stay out of anything that could cause you a problem.